• Skip to main content

 Protect Immunity & Lower Cancer Risk in Winter with Nutrition

-Eat foods like sweet potatc25f55f7-e927-40dd-8d8f-0f1e75a15669o, spinach, pumpkin, and citrus fruits which are loaded with antioxidants like vitamin C and beta-carotene.
+Eat foods like sweet potato, spinach, pumpkin, and citrus fruits which are loaded with antioxidants like vitamin C and beta-carotene.
 Fight infections with zinc, which is found in meat, eggs, and unprocessed grains, and get probiotics from yogurt and fermented foods.
 Polyphenols in green tea give great virus protection, and helps to ward off the flu.

 Cranberries are a great example of a nutritional heavy hitter that’s both versatile and perfect this time of year (they’re in-season through the end of December).
 High in antioxidants, phytonutrients, cranberries also have anti-inflammation properties.
 Use them to top a salad or sweet potato, blend them up in a smoothie, use them to flavor water, or snack on them as dessert with dark chocolate.